vweltje/renewadmin/content/pages/singleService.md

 ---
-template: NewsIndex
+template: SingleService
-pageTitle: News
+pageTitle: SingleService
-slug: news
+slug: single-service
-title: News
 sectionGetInTouch:
   title: Get in touch or create an account.
   subtitle: Ready to get started?